ptsvyatkov/easycontract/README.md

 # easycontract
-Winter semester of 2021, project at the HTW Berlin.
+Project at the HTW Berlin, Winter semester of 2021,

 Collaborated in a team of 8 and 1 supervisor to create a web application for StartRight (https://www.start-right.de), a student legal advisor based in Munich.